Procedure to Rollback from CDP 7.1.8 to CDP 7.1.7 SP1

 You cannot roll back HDFS while high availability is enabled.
 The rollback procedure in this topic creates a temporary configuration without high availability.
 Regardless of whether high availability is enabled, follow the steps in this section.

 1. Roll back all of the Journal Nodes.
 (Only required for clusters where high availability is enabled for HDFS).
-Use the JournalNode backup you created when you backed up HDFS before upgrading to CDP Private Cloud Base.
+Use the JournalNode backup you created when you backed up HDFS before upgrading to Cloudera Private Cloud Base.

 1. Log in to each Journal Node host and run the following commands: